NVIDIA/cuEquivariance/docs/index.rst

 cuEquivariance Documentation
 ============================

+cuEquivariance is a Python library designed to facilitate the construction of high-performance equivariant neural networks using segmented tensor products. cuEquivariance provides a comprehensive API for describing segmented tensor products and optimized CUDA kernels for their execution.
+Additionally, cuEquivariance offers bindings for both PyTorch and JAX, ensuring broad compatibility and ease of integration.

 Equivariance is the mathematical formalization of the concept of "respecting symmetries."
 Robust physical models exhibit equivariance with respect to rotations and translations in three-dimensional space.
 Artificial intelligence models that incorporate equivariance are often more data-efficient.

-cuEquivariance is a Python library designed to facilitate the construction of high-performance equivariant neural networks using segmented tensor products.
-It provides a comprehensive API for describing segmented tensor products and optimized CUDA kernels for their execution.
-Additionally, cuEquivariance offers bindings for both PyTorch and JAX, ensuring broad compatibility and ease of integration.

 Installation
 ------------

-You can install cuEquivariance from PyPI with:
+The easiest way toinstall cuEquivariance is from PyPI with:

 .. code-block:: bash